Home Page Site Map Useful Links Email Me Glossary Next Page

 Athena's shield with Medusa's head mounted on it was known as the Aegis, and that, too, appeared on many ancient coins.
 Some of them are shown on my Aegis coins page.

 Reverse of a billon antoninianus of Gallienus showing a hippocamp A billon antoninianus of Gallienus showing a hippocamp.
-It is 20mm across and weighs 2.7 grammes.

 Reverse of a billon antoninianus of Gallienus showing a capricorn A billon antoninianus of Gallienus showing a capricorn.
-It is 19x22mm across and weighs 3.08 grammes.

 Once again, we are indebted to the Roman emperor Gallienus for three of these coins.
 Like the centaur above, they are part of the zoo coins range.

-On the left are rwo coins with the legend "NEPTVNO CONS AVG," meaning "Dedicated to Neptune, protector of the emperor."
+On the left are two coins with the legend "NEPTVNO CONS AVG," meaning "Dedicated to Neptune, protector of the emperor."
 Neptune was the god of the sea and of horses, and the first coin is a hippocamp, with a horse's forepart and a fishy tail.

 The second coin is a capricorn, with a goat's forepart and a more stubby fishtail with a trident-shaped tail fin.
 Capricorn translates as "goat horn."

 Obverse of a silver diobol of Taras showing a hippocamp on Athena's helmet A silver diobol of Taras showing a winged hippocamp.
-It is 13mm across and weighs 0.9 grammes.

 Reverse of a billon antoninianus of Gallienus showing a criocamp A billon antoninianus of Gallienus showing a criocamp.
-It is 22mm across and weighs 2.7 grammes.

 The criocamp coin on the near right says "MERCVRIO CONS AVG," making a similar dedication to Mercury.
 The ram was Mercury's sacrificial animal, though why there is a fishy monster version of a ram on this coin is a mystery.
 There is more about Mercury on my Mercury coins page.